-Section 322 Legal representation of victims through counsel
+Section 338 Legal representation of victims through counsel

-Decision of the Chamber concerning legal representatives of victims
+Regulation 79 Decision of the Chamber concerning legal representatives of victims

-- The decision of the Chamber to request the victims or particular groups of victims to choose a common legal representative or representatives may be made in conjunction with the decision on the application of the victim or victims to participate in the proceedings. - When choosing a common legal representative for victims in accordance with rule 90, sub-rule 3, consideration should be given to the views of the victims, and the need to respect local traditions and to assist specific groups of victims. - 3.
+- The decision of the Chamber to request the victims or particular groups of victims to choose a common legal representative or representatives may be made in conjunction with the decision on the application of the victim or victims to participate in the proceedings. - 2.
+When choosing a common legal representative for victims in accordance with rule 90, sub-rule 3, consideration should be given to the views of the victims, and the need to respect local traditions and to assist specific groups of victims. - 3.
 Victims may request the relevant Chamber to review the Registrar's choice of a common legal representative under rule 90, sub-rule 3, within 30 days of notification of the Registrar's decision.

-Appointment of legal representatives of victims by a Chamber
+Appointment of legal representatives of victims by a Chamber 1.
+A Chamber, following consultation with the Registrar and, when approximately approximately

-- A Chamber, following consultation with the Registrar and, when appropriate, after hearing from the victim or victims concerned, may appoint a legal representative of victims where the interests of justice so require.
-The Chamber may appoint counsel from the Office of Public Counsel for victims as defined in regulation 81, subregulation 3. - 2.
-The Registrar shall consult any prospective appointee prior to his or her appointment.
+A Chamber, following consultation with the Registrar and, when appropriate, after hearing from the victim or victims concerned, may appoint a legal representative of victims where the interests of justice so require.
+The Chamber may appoint counsel from the Office of Public Counsel for victims as defined in regulation 81, subregulation 3.